Skip to Content

 Option 1: Direct file access

-1. Download your HTML app file
+1. Download your malleable HTML file

 2. Open it in a web browser